NotShige/OnixClientFaq/README.md

 ## 💉 Injection Error
 ![Injection Error](https://user-images.githubusercontent.com/64127681/139366443-21a01000-36c3-44a0-842e-30030bdf31d5.png)

-An error occured while trying to inject Onix Client.
+An error occurred while trying to inject Onix Client.
 This may be due to your anti-virus, however, we cannot quite pinpoint this issue to a cause.
 Please open a ticket if you have issues resolving this problem.

 ## 🎨 How can I get Onix UI?